‘How about me?’ Man’s Facebook comment puts him behind bars

-(WFLA) — A Georgia man’s Facebook comment got him some unwanted attention from law enforcement after it got him arrested.
+(WFLA) — A Georgia man’s Facebook comment got him some unwanted attention from law enforcement — ending with an arrest.

 “How about me,” he wrote in the comments.